 There are effects in people that are being studied epidemiologically, such as:

-- Increased incidence of abortions, low birth weight and congenital malformations.
+- Higher incidence of abortions, low birth weight and congenital malformations.

 - Problems in the development of the central nervous system and psychiatric disorders.